Constitution of the New York State Young Democrats

 Section 4.2.
 New York Democratic Law Students Council.

-The leader of the New York State Democratic Law Students, or their designee if that leader is over the maximum age as specified in Article II, Section 1, shall serve as an ex-officio, non-voting member of the State Executive Committee.
+The leader of the New York State Democratic Law Students, or, if ineligible for regular membership, shall serve as an ex-officio, non-voting member of the State Executive Committee.

 Section 5.
 Duties.

 The State Executive Committee shall be responsible for chartering of new Chapters and shall perform other general administrative roles as outlined by this Constitution, the Bylaws and directed by the President with the advice and consent of the State Executive Committee.